Sedum acre [SEE-dum AK-REE] the goldmoss stonecrop is a low growing, perennial flowering, evergreen succulent plant.

 Soil and Transplanting

-The plant grows in the poorest soil.
+The plant grows in the poorest soil type.
 It is suitable for sandy, loamy, and clay soils and can handle varying pH levels.

 However, for ideal growth, it prefers well-drained soil and light.